backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/STS & IAM Advanced DVA.md

 ## STS
 - Allows to grant *limited and temporary access to AWS resources* (up to 1 hour).
 - **AssumeRole**: *Assume roles* within *your account or cross account*
-- AssumeRoleWithSAML: return credentials for users logged with SAML
+- *AssumeRoleWithSAML*: return credentials for *users logged with SAML*
-- AssumeRoleWithWebldentity:
+- *AssumeRoleWithWebldentity*:
-	- Return credentials for users logged with an IdP (Facebook Login, Google Login, OIDC compatible)
+	- Return credentials for users *logged with an IdP* (Facebook Login, Google Login, OIDC compatible)
-	- AWS recommends against using this, and using Cognito Identity Pools instead
+	- AWS *recommends against using this*, and *using Cognito Identity Pools instead*
-- **GetSessionToken**: *for MFA*, from a user or AWS account root user
+- **GetSessionToken**: **for MFA**, from a user or AWS account root user
+	- Primarily used to return a *set of temporary credentials* for an AWS account or IAM user only
 - GetFederationToken: obtain temporary credentials for a federated user
 - **GetCallerldentity**: return details about the IAM user or role used in the API call
 - **DecodeAuthorizationMessage**: *decode error message* when an AWS API is denied